yellowbrickcode/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Developer edition.md

     ![In Solution Explorer, the following folders are expanded: Web\\ContosoEvents.Web\\Web.config.](media/image152.png "Solution Explorer")

-2. For the apimng:BaseUrl key, enter the base URL of the API you created in the API Management Publisher Portal (Exercise 5, Task 1, Step 5), such as <https://contosoeventsSUFFIX.azure-api.net/events/>
+2. For the apimng:BaseUrl key, enter the base URL of the API you created in the API Management Publisher Portal (Exercise 5, Task 1, Step 5), such as <https://contosoeventsSUFFIX.azure-api.net/events/>.

-    > **Note**: Make sure to include a trailing "/" or the exercise will not work
+    > **Note**: Make sure to include a trailing "/" or the exercise will not work.

-3. For the apimng:SubscriptionKey key, enter the subscription key you revealed in API Management developer portal (Exercise 5, Task 2, Step 4)
+3. For the apimng:SubscriptionKey key, enter the subscription key you revealed in API Management developer portal (Exercise 5, Task 2, Step 4).

 4. Save Web.config.
-You should have values for two of the API Management app settings
+You should have values for two of the API Management app settings.

     ![In Web.config, two values (one a URL, the other a subscription key), display.](media/image153.png "Web.config")